deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/returns-tax-taxes-itr.md

 ## Indexation

-Indexation is a technique to adjust income payments by means of a price index, in order to maintain the purchasing power of the public after inflation, while deindexation is the unwinding ofindexation.
+Indexation is a technique to adjust income payments by means of a price index, in order to maintain the purchasing power of the public after inflation, while de-indexation is the unwinding of indexation.

 <https://cleartax.in/s/indexation-helps-reduce-tax-debt-fund-gains>